ladder/ladder/README.md

 # Ladder

 Ladder is a dynamic [Linked Data](http://en.wikipedia.org/wiki/Linked_data) framework for ActiveModel implemented as a series of Ruby modules that can be used individually and incorporated within existing frameworks (eg. [Project Hydra](http://projecthydra.org)), or combined as a comprehensive stack.
-It is designed around the following philosophical goals:

-- use as much commodity tooling as possible
-- make it as modular as possible
+## History
-- make it as easy to use as possible

-Ladder is intended to encourage the [LAM](http://en.wikipedia.org/wiki/GLAM_(industry_sector)) community to think less dogmatically about our established (often monolithic and/or niche) tools and instead embrace a broader vision of adopting more widely-used technologies.
+Ladder was loosely conceived over the course of several years prior to 2011.
+In early 2012, Ladder began existence as an opportunity to escape from a decade of LAMP development and become familiar with Ruby.
+From 2012 to late 2013, a closed prototype was built under the auspices of [Deliberate Data](http://deliberatedata.com) as a proof-of-concept to test the feasibility of the design.
+Ladder is intended to encourage the [GLAM](http://en.wikipedia.org/wiki/GLAM_(industry_sector)) community to think less dogmatically about established (often monolithic and/or niche) tools and instead embrace a broader vision of adopting more widely-used technologies.

+For those interested in the historical code, the original [prototype](https://github.com/ladder/ladder/tree/prototype) branch is available, as is an [experimental](https://github.com/ladder/ladder/tree/l2) branch.

 ## Components